Second-order Conditional Gradient Sliding: Computational Results

 The conditions on Assumption~\ref{assumption:accuracyHessian} state that $\eta_k \leq 1 + \omega \norm{X_k - X^*}_F^2$.
 Using Equations~\eqref{Eq:Appx:HessianApprox1} and \eqref{Eq:Appx:HessianApprox2} we can see that the approximate Hessian $H_k = \nabla^2 f(X_k) + \beta_k \omega\norm{X_k - X^*}_F^2 I^n$, with $\beta_k \in [ (-\lambda_{\max}(\nabla^2 f(X_k))/(\omega\norm{X_k - X^*}_F^2 + 1) , \lambda_{\min}(\nabla^2 f(X_k)))]$ satisfies Assumption~\ref{assumption:accuracyHessian}. \end{proof} \end{remark}

 The results for $m = 10000$ and $m = 100000$ can be seen in Figure~\ref{fig:Birkhoff1:Appx} and Figure~\ref{fig:Birkhoff2:Appx} respectively.
+In both cases, the initial point used for all the algorithms is the identity matrix $I^{n\times n}$.
 We can see that the SOCGS algorithm (with the DICG algorithm as a subproblem solver for the PVM steps) outperforms all the other algorithms being considered for both moderate to high values of $m$.
 The performance of the SVRCG algorithm improves relative to the other algorithms as we increase the value of $m$, as expected.
 We use the original implementation of the CGS algorithm for strongly-convex and smooth functions shown in \citet{lan2016conditional}, which uses CG to solve the Euclidean projection subproblems that arise in Nesterov's Accelerated Gradient Descent.
 The poor performance of the CGS algorithm can be explained with the fact that the CG algorithm does not contract the Frank-Wolfe gap linearly in general, and the accuracy to which the subproblems are solved increases with each iteration, and so at some point the subproblems become very computationally expensive to solve.